greypants/FED-docs/Standards.md

 <hr>

 ### Blank Lines
 Use a single blank line to visually separate ideas.
-CSS rules and JavaScript methods are always followed/preceded by blank lines.
+The first and last lines of a block are never blank.

 ```
 RIGHT
 // no methods, thus, no blank lines
 myObject = {
 	foo: bar,

 	bar: foo
 };

 // has methods, has blanks
 myMethods = {
 	init: function() {},

 	bindEvents: function() {}
 };

 /* @group reset */